swiftlang/swift/userdocs/diagnostics/actors-cannot-conform-to-global-actor-protocols.md

-# Actors can't conform to global actor protocols
+# Actors can't conform to global actor protocols (ActorConformanceToGlobalActorProtocol)

 Adding a protocol conformance to an actor will emit a compiler error if that protocol requires a global actor isolation.
 For example: